 The immediate action you will need to take to mitigate third-party risks depends on the status of your organization’s third-party risk management (TPRM) program.
 Firstly, you should assess your current TPRM program to identify which security measures, if any, you currently have in place.
 Put simply, the initial stages of the vendor risk management process should cover:

-- Vendor inventory: Who are your vendors?
-You firstly need to accurately identify who your vendors are.
+Who are your vendors?
+You first need to accurately identify who your vendors are.
 A third-party vendor is any person or organization who provides a product or service to your organization, who does not work at your organization, e.g. manufacturers and suppliers, service providers, short and long-term contractors, and external staff.
-The inventory should be kept up-to-date and extend to fourth parties (your third-party vendor’s vendors).
+The inventory should be kept up-to-date, track onboarding and offboarding workflows, and extend to fourth parties (your third-party vendor’s vendors).

-- Vendor assessment process: After creating a comprehensive inventory of vendors, you need to develop a vendor assessment process.
+After creating a comprehensive inventory of vendors, you need to develop a third-party risk assessment workflow.
 Organizations use this process to assess and approve potential third-party vendors and suppliers to ensure they can meet all contracted stipulations and agreements.
 At this stage, you should include a vendor questionnaire template to streamline the onboarding of new vendors and the assessment of current vendors.

 While these steps are important in establishing a strong foundation for TPRM, they are not enough on their own.
 An effective Third-Party Risk Management program should also consider the following:

-- Most large organizations manage hundreds or thousands of vendors, with each posing differing levels of risk.
-Each risk tier has a unique due diligence and risk assessment process, and other tier-specific requirements, meaning your information security team will need to individually categorize each vendor accordingly.
+- Most large organizations manage hundreds or thousands of vendors, with each posing differing risk levels.
+Each risk tier has a unique due diligence and risk assessment process and other tier-specific requirements, meaning your information security team will need to individually categorize each vendor accordingly.
 They will also need to engage with vendors to prompt risk profile questionnaire completion and communicate the importance of TPRM within the organization.

 - Managing third-party risk is not a “set-and-forget” endeavor.
 Vendor questionnaires should not only be part of the onboarding process but also be completed on at least an annual basis.
 Vendors require continuous monitoring, with regular assessments and checks to ensure their security posture is healthy.